 Looking after others

 After treatment finishes, your family and friends may not fully understand what you’ve been through.
 Let them know that you understand it is hard for them as well.
 You may want to tell them how much you appreciate all they have already done to help you.
-If you still need support, let them know how it would be best for them to provide it.

 More information for carers